All Episodes

 What?

-So you're saying the reserve is 11 gigawatts.
+So you're saying the reserve is 11 gigawatts?

-Yes, it's 10 percent.
+Yes, it's 10%.

 Oh, okay.

-So, okay, I thought this was real time usage.
+Okay, I thought this was real-time usage.

-So the real time usage is actually 100 gigawatts roughly here.
+So the real-time usage is actually 100 gigawatts roughly here.

-So we're using now.
+That's what we're using now.

 August is notoriously and September are notorious months for wind.

-Sun is going down earlier.
+Sun's going down earlier.

 Right.

-And Sun's coming up later and the wind.
+And sun's coming up later and the wind doesn't always synchronize with it.

 That is correct, right?

-There are times in the day where it does that.
+There's times in the day where it does that.

-And it's much higher than I had anticipated.
+Much higher than I had anticipated.

 No, it's very big now.

-Okay, so as you can see here, this is going to show the screen at night, obviously the solar goes completely flat, and then this is all wind at night.
+So as you can see here, this is going to show the screen at nighttime.

 Yes.